GabissGarcia/GabissGarcia/README.md

 # # 👋 Hello!
 Welcome to my Github profile.
 ## My name is Gabriela and my nickname is "Gabis"!

-- 🔭 Graduanda em Engenharia da Computação
+- 🔭 Undergraduate student in Computer Engineering
-- 🌱 Atualmente estou me aprofundando em Python
+- 🌱 Currently delving deeper into Python
-- 😄 Pronomes: Ela/Dela
+- 😄 Pronouns: She/Her
-- ⚡ Curiosidade: Amo games e meu hobbie é desenhar.
+- ⚡ Interest: I love games, and my hobby is drawing

-- ## Contatos:
+- ## Contacts:

 <div>